My Menu

 Growing up on a farm with no other kids my age within walking distance, I grew to love reading and writing.
 I've been writing since I was 5 or so, and my second-grade teacher helped me publish my first book.

-I've been a school librarian for the past 27 years, and I love helping students find their perfect book.
+I've been a school librarian since 1995 and I love helping students find their perfect book.
 After I had my own kids, though, for a little while I was so busy being a mom that I forgot some of the other things that nurture my soul.
 When a brilliant woman I knew, Rae, lost her fight with breast cancer, I realized that I needed to stop waiting for my dreams to come true and take steps to make them come true.
 So I started writing again.

 I dream that the books I write will become someone's perfect book.
 I can't imagine anything more magical than that!
 One of my other dreams is to change the world, one reader at a time.
 I have lots of dreams.
 None of them include Rocky Mountain Oysters. :)